TomaszKandula/TokanPages/README.md

 `Update-Database -StartupProject TokanPages -Project TokanPages.Backend.Database -Context DatabaseContext`

 EF Core will create all the necessary tables.
 More on migrations here: [TokanPages.Backend.Database](https://github.com/TomaszKandula/TokanPages/tree/dev/Backend/TokanPages.Backend.Database).

-## Integration Tests

-Focuses on testing HTTP responses, dependencies and theirs configuration.

-## Unit Tests

-Covers all the logic used in the controllers (please note that the endpoints does not provide any business logic, they are only responsible for handling requests etc.).
-All dependencies are mocked/faked.
-For mocking [Moq](https://github.com/moq/moq4) and [MockQueryable.Moq](https://github.com/romantitov/MockQueryable) have been used.

 ## CI/CD